Guide for Authors

 Keywords:

 A minimum of three and a maximum of five keywords should be included at the end of the abstract.
-Keywords should be listed in full without abbreviations and separated by commas or semicolons.
+Keywords should be listed in full without abbreviations and separated by commas.
 Keywords should conform to the "Medical Subject Headings (MESH)" (see: www.nlm.nih.gov/mesh/MBrowser.html).

 Abbreviations: